VA Ann Arbor Healthcare System

 Ann Arbor Michigan

-This Psychology Postdoctoral Training Program is part of the UM/VA Postdoctoral Consortium.
+This Psychology Postdoctoral Training Program is part of the UM/VA Postdoctoral Network (which includes two UM/VA consortia).
 The Residency currently has seven residents, three in Mental Health, two in SMITREC (HSR&D), and two in Neuropsychology.
 The Mental Health positions are each one year.
 The Neuropsychology and SMITREC positions are each two years, with one new resident each year.

 The goals of the Residency generally are to:

 The Neuropsychology Postdoctoral Residency is a two-year program, organized to conform closely to the Houston Conference Guidelines (Hannay, 1998).
 The first year concentrations is in traumatic brain injury (TBI) (major concentration) and chronic pain care (minor concentration).
 The second year clinical concentrations is in geriatric neuropsychology (major) and palliative care (minor).
 Beyond adhering to the general framework of Neuropsychology specialty training, Residents need training for the full range of VA needs where they practice.
 There is a pressing need for VA specialists who can assess and treat veterans suspected of having TBI, but also for needs relating to other eras of service.
 Patients have complex needs from the Vietnam and Gulf I eras, and the need for Geriatric Neuropsychology specialists is pressing.

 Minimal Requirements: US citizenship, APA-accredited internship & doctoral degree in Psychology expected by September 1 of the year the residency begins.

-The 2013 stipend for the program is $45,900 for the year, paid biweekly (includes Ann Arbor Locality Based Pay).
+The 2014-2015 stipend for the program was $45,913 for the year, paid biweekly (includes Ann Arbor Locality Based Pay).
+The stipend is likely to remain the same for 2015-2016.
+The second year stipend of the Neuropsychology Residency is $48,395.
 Benefits include 13 vacation days, 13 sick days, 10 federal holidays, leave for educational and professional activities, and eligibility for health insurance.
 Malpractice coverage is provided under the Federal Tort Claims Act.